 To convict someone of embezzlement, prosecutors need to prove the following:

 - The defendant was in a trusted position to care for another person’s money or personal property

 - The defendant took, converted, or hid that property for their own personal use without the owner’s permission

 - The defendant intended to take the property away from the owner permanently

-A skilled embezzlement lawyer could investigate an individual’s specific charges and mount a strong defense to counter the prosecution’s argument.
+A skilled embezzlement lawyer in Bloomington could investigate an individual’s specific charges and mount a strong defense to counter the prosecution’s argument.

 Types of Embezzlement

 Frequently, embezzlement involves an employee who has access to their client’s financial funds and borrows or skims some money for themselves.
 Often, embezzlement charges include the following situations:

 - Caregivers who take money from their charge